By reducing the dimensions of a full-sized aircraft proportionally, a scaled

 Thus, one should strive to build as light and as strong as possible.

-Typical wing loading with a 150cm wingspan (60 in) model is about 60g/sq.dm
+Typical wing loading of a 150cm wingspan (60 in) model plane is about 50g/sq.dm

 definitely be lower with smaller ones.